-Because of the coronavirus pandemic, the county's sales taxes in 2020 are expected to see a decline of -11.6%, with a full recovery to 2019 levels not until 2023.
-Beneficially for the county its largest source of revenue is property taxes (39.2% of general fund revenue and 38.3% of operating funds revenue), which under state law can grow by 1% annually plus new growth, providing substantial stability.
+Unaudited financial results for 2020 show incremental growth in the county's general fund reserve position, with a fairly modest draw forecasted through the end of the biennium (2022).
+Because of the coronavirus pandemic, sales tax revenue in 2020 declined by -4%, a decline that was substantially better than county managers anticipated last fall, and indications through March 2021 suggest a return to 2019 revenue levels as early as this year.
+Beneficially for the county its largest source of revenue is property taxes (39.2% of general fund revenue and 38.3% of operating funds revenue in 2019), which under state law can grow by 1% annually plus new growth, providing substantial stability.
 Other core revenue, including charges for services and other economically sensitive revenue are expected to remain flat.
-The county will receive a significant revenue boost from the state and federal governments totaling more than \$309 million (excluding dollars specifically geared towards public transportation and the airport), though these dollars will be spent by the end of 2020 and will not fully offset the additional appropriations for the response to the coronavirus pandemic.